GabeScott/standard-works-vault/General Conference/1980 April - The Coming Tests and Trials and Glory.md

 We honor our forebears and reverence our prophets.
 We rejoice in the goodness of God to them and thank him and them for the heritage that is ours.

-As we ponder these things and count our blessings, we seem to hear a voice acclaim, “Put off thy shoes from off thy feet for the place whereon thou standest is holy ground” (Ex.
-3:5).
+As we ponder these things and count our blessings, we seem to hear a voice acclaim, “Put off thy shoes from off thy feet for the place whereon thou standest is holy ground” ([[Exodus 3.5|Ex.
+3:5]]).

 But we know that our work is in the living present and our glorious destiny lies ahead.